 QT interval prolongation.
 KISQALI has been shown to prolong the QT interval in a concentration-dependent manner.
 Based on the observed QT prolongation during treatment, KISQALI may require...

-Patients may be eligible for immediate co-pay savings on their next prescription of KISQALI® (ribociclib), FEMARA® (letrozole), the KISQALI FEMARA Co-Pack, and/or generic letrozole.
+Patients may be eligible for immediate co-pay savings on their next prescription of KISQALI® (ribociclib) tablets, FEMARA® (letrozole) tablets, the KISQALI® (ribociclib) FEMARA® (letrozole) Co-Pack tablets, and/or generic letrozole.

 Patients can find out if they are eligible to enroll in the Universal Co-pay Program by visitingor calling 1-877-577-7756.

 *Limitations apply.
 This offer is only available to patients with private insurance.
 The Program is NOT AVAILABLE for patients that are enrolled in Medicare, Medicaid, or any other federal or state healthcare program.
 Use of this offer for FEMARA (or generic Letrozole) does not require a KISQALI prescription.
 Offer is NOT valid for purchases of FEMARA only by California or Massachusetts residents.
 Novartis reserves the right to rescind, revoke, or amend this program without notice.
 For full terms and conditions, visit www.CoPay.NovartisOncology.com or call 1-877-577-7756.